pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/from_strokes_to_svg.md

 Resulting airplane drawing; from [Google's Quickdraw Viewer](https://quickdraw.withgoogle.com/data/airplane)
 :::

-In this case, the artist used 7 strokes which is hard to derive from the image alone.
-3 strokes were used for the aircraft body, one for each wing and one for each tail fin.
+In this case, the artist used 7 strokes which is hard to derive from looking at the finished sketch alone.
+3 strokes were used for the aircraft's fuselage, one for each wing and one for each tail fin.
 These 7 strokes can be found again in the json representation of the strokes.
 It's the number of elements in the top-level array.

 ## SVG images as input